ganeshth/ganeshth.github.io/index.md

 This is just a presentation of things.
 Check my Profile [*ganeshth* on GitHub](https://github.com/ganeshth) :smile:

 Hold on!
-There is also a quote before you step away :grin:
+There is also a quote before you step away :D
 > Learn anything if you find it good...who knows..<br/>
 > Someday it might help in creating something better